Flxrd/ModrinthProfileToServer/README.md

 ![GUI](https://github.com/Flxrd/ModrinthProfileToServer/blob/main/repores/ProfileSelection.png?raw=true)

 ## Features
-- **Forge Only:** Ss of right now this script only supports forge modpacks.
+- **Forge Only:** As of right now this script only supports forge modpacks.
 - **Database Query:** Reads the Modrinth app's SQLite database for available profiles.
 - **Mod Processing:** Opens each mod's `.jar` file in a selected profile, extracts the mod ID from `META-INF/mods.toml`.
 - **API Search:** Searches the Modrinth API for each mod.